 The procedures for student appeal of semester grades contain the presumption that student grades are the responsibility of the course instructor.
 As a matter of academic principle, the process of appeal remains in the hands of the teaching faculty.
 Except for the actions specified in Section 5 below, members of the Administration shall not influence the outcome of the grade appeal process.

 All parties in a grade appeal shall make every reasonable effort to complete the appeals process in a timely manner.
 If any party is absent from campus (for example, if a faculty member is on academic leave or if a student is studying abroad), the appeals process may be deferred until all relevant parties have returned to Trinity.
-In this case, however, the appellant must still meet the stated deadline by submitting written notification of his or her intention to appeal.
+In this case, however, the appellant must still meet the stated deadline by submitting written notification of their intention to appeal.

 The Chair will attempt to mediate a discussion between the student and the instructor to clarify the matter and suggest possible resolutions.
 If the Chair happens also to be the instructor involved, then the student may request that the Associate Vice President for Academic Affairs: Curriculum and Faculty Development ask another faculty member of the department to receive the student’s appeal.

 The Chair (or the Chair’s substitute) will appoint two tenured members of the department to serve as a review committee, and will notify the student and the instructor of this action.
 In the case of a General Education course or cross-listed course, the instructor’s department will serve as the site for the appeals process.
-If the student is a major or minor in the department, the student may ask his or her adviser to be an additional member of the committee.
+If the student is a major or minor in the department, the student may ask their adviser to be an additional member of the committee.
 If a small department cannot provide two eligible faculty members to serve on the committee, then the Chair (or the Chair’s substitute) will ask a faculty member from a department similar in curriculum and academic evaluation to serve on this committee.
 Departmental review committees may be convened only during an academic semester.

 The departmental review committee will receive written statements from both the student and the instructor, as well as copies of any graded work involved.
 In addition, both the student and the instructor (and the student’s academic adviser, if requested) may be present for the duration of the hearing (prior to voting), during which both parties may offer clarifying statements.
 The Department Chair will also be present at the meeting, but will not be involved in the determination of the appeal.
 If, after considering these statements, the committee decides that the grade was not based on prejudicial or capricious evaluation, the Chair (or the Chair’s substitute) will give written notification of this decision to the student and the instructor.